-1851 Vigilantes – California’s Gold Rush transformed the small Spanish settlement of San Francisco into a boom town as thousands of men flocked to California to make their fortunes.
-The town grew from just about 800 residents in 1848 to nearly 25,00 in 1851, bringing with it murderers, swindlers, thieves, sporting girls and carpetbagger politicians.
+1851 Vigilantes – California’s Gold Rush transformed the small Spanish settlement of San Francisco into a boomtown as thousands of men flocked to California to make their fortunes.
+The town grew from just about 800 residents in 1848 to nearly 25,00 in 1851, bringing with it murderers, swindlers, thieves, sporting girls, and carpetbagger politicians.

 For years, some of the worst elements of San Francisco had held control of the political machine, stuffing ballot boxes, bribing voters, intimidating those that couldn’t be paid off, and electing their own judges.
-Going to any and every extreme to hold their offices, the politicians were raping the city, taking home bucket loads of money and enjoying their power.
+Going to any and every extreme to hold their offices, the politicians were raping the city, taking home bucket loads of money, and enjoying their power.

-Word of King’s murder spread quickly and determined citizens were ready to end the political corruption at any cost.
-Soon, a citizens delegate approached William T. Coleman, who had belong to the Vigilance Committee of 1851, asking him to form another vigilante group to take measures against the politicians.
+Word of King’s murder spread quickly, and determined citizens were ready to end the political corruption at any cost.
+Soon, a citizens delegate approached William T. Coleman, who had belonged to the Vigilance Committee of 1851, asking him to form another vigilante group to take measures against the politicians.
 At first, Coleman was reluctant but was soon convinced there was no alternative.
-A call for arms was soon soon made signed by the “Committee of Thirteen,” the same title under which the Vigilance Committee of 1851 was disbanded.
+A call for arms was soon made signed by the “Committee of Thirteen,” the same title under which the Vigilance Committee of 1851 was disbanded.